2015 Paris Terror Attacks Fast Facts

-Here is a look at the November 13, 2015, terror attacks in Paris that killed at least 130 people and wounded hundreds.
+Here is a look at the November 2015, terror attacks in Paris that killed 130 people and wounded 494.
 The attackers, armed with assault rifles and explosives, targeted six locations across the city.
 ISIS claimed responsibility for the attacks.

 Stade de France